 Amazon has a long history of tax evasion.
 The company had been active in different European countries, including the UK, and denied its permanent settlement in these countries to avoid taxes.

 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

-In 2012, Amazon generated more than £3.3 billion in sales but did not pay a single penny tax.
-After investigating the company’s tax avoidance, it decided to pay corporation tax; unfortunately, Amazon was once again found involved in tax evasion in 2017 when it paid only€16.5m on revenue of €21.6bn.
+In 2012, Amazon generated more than £3.3 billion in sales but did not pay a penny of tax.
+After investigating the company’s tax avoidance, it decided to pay corporation tax; unfortunately, Amazon was again involved in tax evasion in 2017 when it paid only€16.5m on revenue of €21.6bn.

 Amazon is accused of improper handling of electron waste.
-According to MPs, the global giant produces millions of tons of electronic waste every year, thrown away without proper disposal and recycling.
+According to MPs, the global giant produces millions of tons of electronic waste every year without proper disposal and recycling.
 Mostly this waste is dumped overseas, incinerated, and disposed of in landfills.